Yes, Figshare supports version control of all publicly available data. Any privately stored data can also be altered or deleted as you wish.

 For a step-by-step guide on how to edit public and private items or delete private items, please click here.

 Figshare supports versioning for both items and collections.
 Because projects are a continuous piece of work with a start date and finish date they are not candidates for versioning.

 There are a couple of changes that would trigger versioning.
 These rules are a bit different between items and collections.

-Provided it is a public figshare collection, the following actions will trigger versioning, when saving publicly:
+Provided it is a public collection, the following actions will trigger versioning, when saving publicly:

-These actions can be done from the website, the API or any submission method used by the user.
-Of course, the user can modify the title for example but also another field that would not trigger a new version.
-In this situation since the title has been changed, we would generate a new version that would have both the new title and the other metadata changed.
+These actions can be done from the website, the API, or any submission method used by the user.
+The user can modify the title, for example, but also another field that would not trigger a new version.
+In this situation, since the title has been changed, we would generate a new version that would have both the new title and the other metadata changed.